nathancarter/weblurch/doc/plan.md

 Update the way groups are drawn as follows.
  * Draw a background for only the innermost nested group, not its ancestors.
- * Draw a light background for the group over which the mouse pointer is hovering, at all times.
+ * Draw a light background for the group over which the mouse pointer is hovering, at all times, even when the cursor is not in it, and when its bubble is not drawn.
  * Just as `drawGroups` respects `group.type.color` and `group.type.tagContents`, it should also respect `group.type.connections`, which will return an array of links (triples) and other groups (Group instances) to be drawn whenever this group is the innermost one containing the cursor.
-For now, just call this function and dump its results to the console.
+At first, just call this function and dump its results to the console.
 Provide a default implementation that returns `group.connectedTo()` plus all the targets of those links.
    (The real Lurch LA may provide a way to toggle between this and its dual,